 When it comes to investing, many of you are coming with a completely blank slate.
 You want to know what you need to do to get started and what’s the best way to invest money.
 Learn about the types of account you need to access the markets, where I recommend you start, and what to watch out for in the first week of my Investing 101 series.

-On Instagram, I host a weekly LIVE session every Monday at 2PM ET called Market Mondays.
+On Instagram, I previously hosted a weekly LIVE session every Monday called Market Mondays.
 I started it to answer all your questions about the markets and investing.
 But after the first series on Investing in Stocks 101, one question kept coming up.
-Many of you aren't there yet: you have money sitting in savings accounts and aren't sure what to do next to even get started.
-In this next Market Monday series, I am getting down to basics starting with What's the Best Way to Invest Money, especially if you are just getting started.
+Many of you aren’t there yet: you have money sitting in savings accounts and aren’t sure what to do next to even get started.
+In this next Market Monday series, I am getting down to basics starting with What’s the Best Way to Invest Money, especially if you are just getting started.

 How to Invest When You are Just Getting Started

 When it comes to investing, the first thing that comes to mind for most people is stocks.
 But there are two things you want to consider:

 - If you followed my first investing series, 10 Things to Know About a Stock (Before You Buy One), you learned that the average retail investor (that’s you and me) does not have the time and money it takes to effectively analyze individual stocks, diversify your portfolio and do it well

 - Many of you, even if you wanted to buy a stock, aren’t sure how to do it.
 How do you get your money from a bank account into the stock market?

 That second, more basic investing question is what I’m going to cover today: how to start investing, if you’ve never invested before, and what’s the best way to invest your money.
 The good news?
 You’ve got a completely blank slate to start from.
 This series will help guide you, step by step, through the different investment account options you may have to choose from, what I recommend starting with, and why.
 Future weeks will talk about different investment products, understanding risk and return, and a little financial history.